-Low in calories, high in fiber, and big on taste (most dogs like them!), carrots are a great swap out for other higher calorie treats like peanut butter.
-As a rich source of micronutrients, carrots work well as a component of a dog’s everyday food too.
+Because carrots are low in calories, high in fiber, and big on taste they make a great treat or snack for your pup.
+They're even great for dogs who need to lose a few pounds to munch on between meals.
+As a rich source of micronutrients, carrots work well as a component of a dog’s every day food too.

 Carrots are high in vitamin A, vitamin K, potassium, and carotenoids.
 In Natural Dog Care, Bruce Fogel, DVM, MRCVS, explains, “Vitamin A serves many roles including maintaining healthy eyesight.”
 In fact, in severe cases, vitamin A deficiency can lead to vision impairment and even blindness.
 The vitamin K in carrots is “needed for blood coagulation,” according to Fogel.
 Potassium is necessary to keep muscles strong and functioning well, while carotenoids promote heart health in dogs.

 So, as you can see, there are many benefits associated with feeding carrots to dogs.
-That's why Ollie mixes carrots into a number of its recipes including Chicken Goodness, Healthy Turkey Feast, and Hearty Beef Eats.
+That's why Ollie mixes carrots into a number of its Recipes Chicken, Turkey , and Beef.
 Ollie's vet-designed mix of superfoods, including carrots, is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for All Life Stages.

 What Kinds of Carrots Are Best for Dogs?

 Dogs can eat carrots either raw or cooked, so it's really up to your pup how they like them best.
 Here we broke down some of the benefits and even a few things to watch for when sharing carrots with your pup.